Tibialis anterior muscle

-The tibialis anterior muscle is a muscle in humans that originates along the upper two-thirds of the lateral (outside) surface of the tibia and inserts into the medial cuneiform and first metatarsal bones of the foot.
+The tibialis anterior muscle is a muscle of the anterior compartment of the lower leg.
+It originates from the upper portion of the tibia; it inserts into the medial cuneiform and first metatarsal bones of the foot.
 It acts to dorsiflex and invert the foot.
 This muscle is mostly located near the shin.

 It is situated on the lateral side of the tibia; it is thick and fleshy above, tendinous below.
 The tibialis anterior overlaps the anterior tibial vessels and deep peroneal nerve in the upper part of the leg.

 Structure

+The tibialis anterior muscle is the most medial muscle of the anterior compartment of the leg.

+The muscle ends in a tendon which is apparent on the anteriomedial dorsal aspect of the foot close to the ankle.
+Its tendon is ensheathed in a synovial sheath.
+The tendon passes through the medial compartment superior and inferior extensor retinacula of the foot.